Stuart-D-King/the_hub/README.md

 ![](img/monthly_occupancy.png "Monthly Occupancy")

 ### Text Analysis
-To proper address the third task of text analysis, I performed three analytical techniques on the neighborhood overview and description text fields of each listing.
+To properly address the third task of text analysis, I performed multiple topic modeling techniques on the neighborhood overview and description text features of each listing.

-#### 1. Tf-Idf
+#### Tf-Idf
 To performed text analysis on the neighborhood overview text corpus of five neighborhoods (Jamaica Plain, South End, Back Bay, Fenway, and Dorchester), I used term frequency-inverse document frequency (Tf-Idf) vectorization.
 I first tokenized, removed stop-words, and lemmatized the text.
 I then performed the Tf-Idf transformation using scikit-learn's `TfidfVectorizer`.
 Following Thomas Buhrmann's blog post, [Analyzing tf-idf results in scikit-learn](https://buhrmann.github.io/tfidf-analysis.html), I then created a function that returned the top 20 words that on average are most important among neighborhood overviews for each neighborhood.
 Using the resultant visualization of the top 20 words for each neighborhood, I was then able to infer the key characteristics of each neighborhood, as described in the listings' neighborhood overviews.

 ![](img/tfidf_means.png "Most important words by neighborhood")